-- "This letter introduces OYEC and its goals for the upcoming year, The Access to Services-Sexual Education Subcommittee and encourages Counselors to visit an OYEC meeting in 2019 so is working with Ottawa Public Health to organize a citythe committee can work with elected officials to make Ottawa wide youth sexual education & resource summit. and all of its wards a better city for youth. - > The Indigenous Working Group is working with Councillor "The letter will be sent to Council in March 2019 by Fleury to secure accessible recreational activities and Councillor Fleury. spaces for cultural practices for Indigenous youth. - > Improving the Councillor Meet & Greet format, a yearly event The Mayor for a Day Subcommittee worked with Mayor held between City Councillors and OYEC members, to include Watson and Corporate Communications to design the a presentation on current priorities by OYEC members and contest and all promotional materials in both 2018 & 2019. guided conversations.
+- > The Access to Services-Sexual Education Subcommittee is working with Ottawa Public Health to organize a citywide youth sexual education & resource summit. - > The Indigenous Working Group is working with Councillor Fleury to secure accessible recreational activities and spaces for cultural practices for Indigenous youth. - The Mayor for a Day Subcommittee worked with Mayor Watson and Corporate Communications to design the contest and all promotional materials in both 2018 & 2019.